 Let’s take a look at some of the most popular mini basketball hoops:

 Top 6 Basketball Hoops for Toddlers and Older Kids

 This hoop is high on fun, safety, and durability.
 The Little Tikes Easy Score Basketball hoop will last you a while as it is designed for kids ages one through five.
 And this is a hoop that can get them hooked to the game of basketball.

 It comes with three balls so your little guy won’t have to go running around the room collecting rebounds for his next shot.
 He can shoot, wander to the next ball and shoot again; rapid-fire.

 This beginner setup is incredibly affordable, easy to put together and very safe.
 You weight down the plastic base with sand (not included) so that the lightweight hoop won’t tip.
 But since the whole rig is made of soft plastic, it won’t cause any sort of damage if it does tip.

-And there is great reward with this hoop.
+And there is a great reward with this hoop.
 The goal is oversized for easy buckets and the rim pulls away for monster jams.
 It’s also adjustable between two and four feet so that you can train your kid’s range with a taller rim as she ages.
-The rapid fire of the three ball set combined with the oversized rim will get your little shooter hooked.
+The rapid-fire of the three-ball set combined with the oversized rim will get your little shooter hooked.